gkjohnson/urdf-loaders/javascript/README.md

   const loader = new URDFLoader(manager);
   loader.load(
-    'T12/urdf/T12.URDF',                    // The path to the URDF within the package OR absolute {
+    'T12/urdf/T12.URDF',                    // The path to the URDF within the package OR absolute robot => { },                           // The robot is loaded!
+    {
+        packages:     {
-        packageName : '.../package/dir/'    // The equivelant of a (list of) ROS package(s):// directory
+            packageName : '.../package/dir/'            // The equivalent of a (list of) ROS package(s):// directory
         },
-    robot => { },                           // The robot is loaded!
-    {
-        loadMeshCb: (path, ext, done) => { },     // Callback for each mesh for custom mesh processing and loading code }
+        loadMeshCb: (path, manager, done) => { },       // Callback for each mesh for custom mesh processing and loading code }
    );
 </script>